FarronF/limerick-council-meetings/meetings/2020/02/17-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 9th December 2019.md

 skills.
 He also stated that they are currently establishing a Mid-West Film Education and

+Training group to develop a supply of skilled people locally to work for future productions.
+---
-Training group to develop a supply of skilled people locally to work for future productions.--- Members congratulated him on the success of Troy Studios and stated that it was a great
+Members congratulated him on the success of Troy Studios and stated that it was a great

 vote of confidence having a film studio in Limerick.